syncfusion/blazor-docs/src/treemap/treemap/events.md

 ## OnClick

-Description: Triggers, when click on the treemap.
+Description: Triggers, when clicking on the treemap.

 |   Argument name      |   Description                                 |
 |----------------------| ----------------------------------------------|